abhi3700/evm-playground/README.md

 ```

 ##### Calldata
-* Calldata is non-modifiable and non-persistent data location where all the passing values to the function are stored.
-Also, Calldata is the default location of parameters (not return parameters) of external (≤ `0.6.9` version) functions, but now all (≥ `0.7.0`) visibility functions.
+* `calldata` is non-modifiable and non-persistent data location where all the passing values to the function are stored.
+Also, `calldata` is the default location of parameters (not return parameters) of external (≤ `0.6.9` version) functions, but now all (≥ `0.7.0`) visibility functions.
+* So, use as a function parameters for a function of any visibility for solidity version ≥ `0.7.0`
+* Don't use for local variable to be used inside a function.
+Instead use memory.

 #### Mapping
 * Mappings act as hash tables which consist of key types and corresponding value type pairs.